 The fine use of white space makes it easy to focus on the main message and visuals, and the body copy easy to read.

-White spaces promotes elegance and sophistication, improves legibility and drives focus.
+White space promotes elegance and sophistication, improves legibility and drives focus.

 Read more about white space and simplicity.